CWEzio/Notes/real_time_system.md

 > Notes from kuka_driver:<br>
 > 90 is as high as you generally want to go on PREEMPT_RT machines.
 Any higher than this and you will have higher priority than the kernel threads that serve interrupts, and the system will stop responding.

+> `kuka-driver` (the main program that communicate with iiwa) should have the highest real-time priority, or the iiwa robot will have unexpected jerk.